 Trolley tour docents needed: Tuesday-Friday, 11 a.m. and 2 p.m., mid-March to mid-November

 Fall 2023 Orientation Session for Ambassadors & Tour Docents

 Volunteers interested in serving as an ambassador or tour docent must register to attend the visitor engagement info session on Thurs., Sept.
 7, at 10 a.m. by emailing GardensVolunteer@duke.edu.
 You will receive an email response to confirm your session date and provide additional information.

 • Make a difference in your community and inspire others by supporting the mission of Duke Gardens

 • Enjoy volunteer events, lunch and learn programs, and annual celebrations

 • Earn a discount at Duke Gardens' Terrace Gift Shop

 QUESTIONS ABOUT VOLUNTEERING?

-Please email us or call 919.668.3694.
+Please email us at GardensVolunteer@duke.edu or call us at 919.668.3694.
 Thank you for your interest!